lucasshira/planner/README.md

 ## Overview

-Plann.er is an app designed to help organize and plan trips, allowing users to create, confirm trips and invite their friends easily.
+The app is designed to help organize and plan trips, allowing users to create, confirm trips and invite their friends easily.

 ## Technologies Used